GLOBAL MARKETS-Yields slip, stocks struggle as economic fears grow | Business

 GLOBAL MARKETS-Yields slip, stocks struggle as economic fears grow

-European Central Bank policymaker Francois Villeroy de Galhau said the euro's weakness could threaten the central bank's efforts to steer inflation toward its target.
-Gold slightly rose as a retreat in U.S. Treasury yields offset headwinds from a relatively firm dollar.
+MSCI's gauge of stocks across the globe shed 0.01% and Treasury yields fell, with the benchmark 10-year note down 4.7 basis points at 2.886%, which some see as a sign the market has priced in all the Fed's rate hikes.
+"The most important thing happening in the market right now is the fact that the 10-year yield has held below 3%," said Tom Hayes, chairman and managing member of Great Hill Capital LLC.

-American and European equity markets wobbled and U.S. Treasury yields fell on Monday after unexpectedly weak economic data from China and a big slide in New York state's factory activity painted a bleak picture for economic growth across the world.
-Chinese retail and factory activity fell sharply in April as COVID-19 lockdowns severely disrupted supply chains while New York factory output slumped in May for the third time this year amid a collapse in new orders and shipments.
+Stocks on Wall Street were mixed on Monday as downbeat Chinese and New York state data kindled recession fears, but the 10-year Treasury note's yield remained firmly under 3%, spurring hopes the Federal Reserve will refrain from further interest rate hikes.
+Chinese retail and factory activity fell sharply in April as COVID-19 lockdowns severely disrupted supply chains while New York's factory output slumped in May for the third time this year amid a collapse in new orders and shipments.

-The Chinese data cast a long shadow over the outlook for the world's second-largest economy while the steep drop in New York factory output could be an early signal of the impact on manufacturing of the Federal Reserve's aggressive monetary policy posture.
-MSCI's gauge of stocks across the globe shed 0.37% and Treasury yields fell, with the benchmark 10-year Treasury note down 7.1 basis points at 2.862%.
+The Chinese data cast a long shadow over the world's second-largest economy while the steep drop in New York manufacturing could be an early signal of the impact of the Fed's plans to tighten monetary policy to tap down inflation.
+MSCI's gauge of stocks across the globe shed 0.01% and Treasury yields fell, with the benchmark 10-year note down 4.7 basis points at 2.886%, which some see as a sign the market has priced in all the Fed's rate hikes.

+"The most important thing happening in the market right now is the fact that the 10-year yield has held below 3%," said Tom Hayes, chairman and managing member of Great Hill Capital LLC.
+Five Fed offials slated to speak on Tuesday also is key considering the market's recent tumble, he said.

+"Usually when you're near a low in the market and you got five Fed speakers, they're generally not there to talk the market down," Hayes said.
+With earnings growth turning positive and a more reasonable price-to-earnings ratio, stocks are more attractive, he said.

 The dollar is likely to strengthen because of the macro economic outlook, whose fundamentals don't look good, said Bipan Rai, North America head of FX Strategy at CIBC Capital Markets.
 "From a risk-off perspective, that should still support the dollar against most currencies," Rai said.